Measuring Weak-to-Strong Legibility of Reasoning Models: Background and Related Work

-Prior work has also explored content-based metrics that assess textual quality. \citet{leeEvaluatingStepbystepReasoning2025} catalog dimensions of factuality, validity, and coherence. \citet{samineniLocalCoherenceGlobal2025} distinguish local step-to-step coherence from global validity, finding that RLM optimize for coherence over validity; coherence, however, captures logical flow between adjacent steps, not whether weak verifiers can spot reasoning gaps; a locally coherent trace might skip critical reasoning only strong models can fill.
+For content-focused metrics, \citet{leeEvaluatingStepbystepReasoning2025} catalog dimensions of factuality, validity, and coherence. \citet{samineniLocalCoherenceGlobal2025} extend this analysis and find that RLMs optimize for coherence over validity.
+However, a locally coherent trace might still skip critical reasoning only strong models can fill.
+This motivates direct observations of weak-to-strong dynamics.

-Our work combines efficiency metrics introduced in prior work with a novel transfer utility measurement that records the pedagogical effectiveness of strong RLMs teaching weaker LLMs how to do tasks.
-Our transfer utility metric complements efficiency-based metrics that cannot detect reasoning gaps.